2021 now virtual!

 1 weeks before race day: 1 mile / weekday = 25 miles total

-2. As your marathoner completes his/her goals, he/she can keep track of progress using the following trackers:
+2.)
+As your marathoner completes his/her goals, he/she can keep track of progress using the Seattle Kids Marathon trackers, available in January 2021

 13 Books: A special certificate